Extragradient methods for mean field games of controls and mean field type FBSDEs: Decoupling algorithm

 \section{Decoupling algorithm}

 In this first part, we present the main idea behind the algorithm we introduce to solve FBSDEs numerically.
 We present it first in the context of mean field games of control, see \cite{propagation-of-monotonicity} for a presentation of mean field games of controls in the displacement monotone setting.
-In this context, the proposed method is very natural.
-Let us emphasize once again that there is already an extensive litterarure on extragradient methods for monotone games \cite{PMLR,NEURIPS2021_6d65b5ac}, and the extension to mean field games is quite straightforward.
+Let us emphasize that there is already an extensive litterarure on extragradient methods \cite{PMLR,NEURIPS2021_6d65b5ac} however the idea of using them for (possibly mean field type) FBSDEs appears entirely new though it is in our opinion quite natural in the case of MFGs.
 In this section we also consider dynamics without common noise.